 - BMZ Development Policy Action Plan on Gender Equality 2016 – 2020 (2016)

 - BMZ Sector Strategy Private Sector Development (2013)

-- BMZ Economic Cooperation Webpage
+- BMZ Economic development, growth and employment Webpage

 Partnership mechanisms for the private sector